Hard vs. Soft Skills

 Lesson Overview

 What skills do you have in your bag of tricks?
-In this lesson, students will learn the difference between hard and soft skills and discuss examples of each.
-This lesson features audio of a job interview in which the interviewer asks the interviewee about hard and soft skills.
-Students will also learn and practice vocabulary and idioms relating to this topic.
-The lesson activities include plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+In this lesson, students will explore the difference between hard and soft skills and discuss examples of each.
+The lesson features audio of a job interview where the interviewer asks about both skill types.
+Students will learn and practice relevant vocabulary and idioms related to this topic.
+The lesson includes plenty of engaging discussion activities and worksheets designed for both adults and teenagers, ensuring a practical and interactive learning experience.

 Lesson Objectives

-Homework: Students will match skills to definitions, identify skills shown in pictures as hard or soft, and express preferences between specific hard skills and broad soft skills through a series of choice-based questions.
+• Homework: Students will match skills to their definitions (e.g., customer service, proofreading).
+They will identify skills in pictures as hard or soft, then choose between specific hard skills and broader soft skills via choice-based questions (e.g., "Would you rather work as a manager in leadership or as a team member with problem-solving skills?").

 Audio